tom-halpin/pe-dojo-book/content/002b-product-engineering.md

 - They want teams to move from a project to a product mindset.

-- The companies have to work to ensure Product Engineering becomes part of their DNA.
+- The companies in the group have to work to ensure Product Engineering becomes part of their DNA.

 - They want to ensure that any in-house developed software is designed, built, tested, released, deployed and operated in manner that ensures it delivers the expected value to the business at the required cadence.

 - They recognize that the development teams mostly practice iterative development models, with a mix of 'Kanban' and 'Scrum' based styles in operation.

-- They acknowledge that whilst the teams are at various stages in their DevOps journeys, they are committed to those journeys.
+- They acknowledge that whilst the teams are at various stages in their DevOps journeys, they are committed to their respective journeys.

 - They are confident that the group has versatile development teams which are capable of adjusting to new ways of doing things.